 So your food truck story made a local or national newspaper or magazine, but something in it is wrong.
 At least that’s how you may see it when something you’ve said has been used out of context.
 Or, perhaps there was a fact, date or name that was incorrect.

-From time to time Mobile Cuisine individuals will ask if we will retract a story in which they have been quoted.
+From time to time Mobile Cuisine individuals will ask if for media retractions from stories in which they have been quoted.
 It was out of context, they thought, or they feel it shows them in an unfavorable light.
 After reviewing the article (always keeping our readers best interests at heart in balance with media realities) we assess whether a retraction or even a correction is or is not appropriate.

 It can happen to anyone